xeniaqian94/Annotation-guideline/Annotation-guideline.md

 We encourage you to add new tags if some span does not fit into existing tags.
 Existing tags are defined as below.
 If you add new tags, please let the admin know about it too.

-To add new tags, please visit "Projects" on the right corner" -> "Labels" on the left bar), and add corresponding tag definition and name in the "Projects" -> "Guideline" (section "Definition of tags".
+To add new tags, please visit "Projects" on the right corner" -> "Labels" on the left bar), and add corresponding tag definition and name in the "Projects" -> "Guideline" (section "Definition of tags").

 ### Q & A